microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Set-EntraBetaUserPassword.md

 ```

 ## Description
-the Set-EntraBetaUserPassword cmdlet sets the password for a user in Azure Active Directory (AD).
+The Set-EntraBetaUserPassword cmdlet sets the password for a user in Azure Active Directory (AD).

 ## Examples